 SQE2 focuses on six practical skills, which are tested via four oral exercises and 12 written tests:

 “Under the new system you could theoretically go straight from, say, a geography degree onto a training contract.”

-Each module will be scored but the SQE as a whole will only be marked pass or fail.
-For both SQE1 and SQE2 there will be at least two assessment moments throughout the year – the SRA has hinted it's likely to be more.
+Each module is scored but the SQE as a whole is marked pass or fail.
+For both SQE1 and SQE2 there are two assessment moments throughout the year – though, it is expected this will increase as demand increases.

 One thing you'll notice is that SQE1 does not contain any electives, unlike the GDL and LPC.
 But, as is presently the case, you can be sure that some firms will want their future trainees to have specialist legal knowledge of certain areas relevant to them, like immigration, finance, M&A or intellectual property.
 One law school source speculated that firms may want to provide this training in house, but extra training on areas outside SQE1 is likely to be available from law schools for those wanting it off their own bat.
 A City law firm told us in stark terms that they'd certainly want incoming trainees to have studied extra electives relevant to them: “Under the new system you could theoretically go straight from, say, a geography degree onto a training contract, but if someone did that they'd be of no value to a firm whatsoever!”